Food Safety - High Risk Issue

 The patchwork nature of the federal oversight of food safety calls into question whether the government can plan more strategically to inspect food production processes, identify and react more quickly to any outbreaks of contaminated food, and focus on achieving results to promote the safety and integrity of the nation's food supply.

 The fragmented federal oversight of food safety has caused inconsistent oversight, ineffective coordination, and inefficient use of resources.
 The safety and quality of the U.S. food supply is governed by a highly complex system stemming from at least 30 laws that are collectively administered by 15 federal agencies.
+We added federal food safety oversight to the High Risk List in 2007 because of risks to the economy, to public health, and to safety.
 The two primary agencies are the U.S. Department of Agriculture (USDA), which is responsible for the safety of meat, poultry, and processed egg products, and the Food and Drug Administration (FDA), which is responsible for virtually all other foods.
-The FDA Food Safety Modernization Act (FSMA) that was signed into law in January 2011 strengthens a major part of the food safety system.
-It shifts the focus of FDA regulators from responding to contamination to preventing it, according to FDA.
+The FDA Food Safety Modernization Act (FSMA) that was signed into law in January 2011 strengthens a major part of the food safety system and it shifts the focus of FDA regulators from responding to contamination to preventing it, according to FDA.
 While the law has several provisions that require interagency collaboration on food safety oversight, it does not apply to the federal food safety system as a whole.
 In 2015, the President proposed consolidating the food safety components at USDA and FDA into a single new agency responsible for food safety inspection and enforcement, and foodborne illness outbreak prevention and response.